What is the ELD mandate?

 What is an electronic logging device (ELD)?

-Electronic logging devices, also known as electronic logbooks or e-logs, connect to a vehicle's engine and automatically record driving time, providing a reliable and seamless way to gather Hours of Service (HOS) data.
-ELDs have interfaces for drivers to set their duty status, complete daily logs, and present electronic logs to officers performing roadside inspections.
+Electronic logging devices, also known as electronic logbooks or e-logs, connect to a vehicle's engine and automatically record driving time, providing a reliable and seamless way to gather ELD records on driver activity such as Hours of Service (HOS) data.
+ELD devices and some fleet management software have interfaces for drivers to set their duty status, complete daily logs for the number of hours driven, fulfill specific HOS requirements, and present electronic logs to officers performing roadside inspections.

-Unlike previously available automatic on-board recorders (AOBRDs) and electronic on-board recorders (EOBRs), ELDs must connect directly to the vehicle's engine and monitor usage to ensure logs cannot be falsified.
-ELDs must also be registered with and approved by the FMCSA.
+Unlike previously available automatic on-board recorders (AOBRDs) and electronic on-board recorders (EOBRs), ELDs must connect directly to the vehicle's engine and monitor usage to ensure HOS records cannot be falsified.
+ELD devices must also be registered with and approved by the Federal Motor Carrier Safety Administration (FMCSA).

 How does the ELD mandate affect hours of service (HOS)?

 The ELD mandate does not change Hours of Service regulations.
 However, before the ELD mandate went into effect, drivers could use paper logs to track their Hours of Service.
-This is no longer the case and all drivers subject to hours of service must now use electronic logs.
+According to the FMCSA ELD mandate, all commercial motor vehicles must now employ registered ELD devices to track hours of service.
+Some of the most important HOS requirements include:

 What is the 14-hour rule?

-The 14-hour rule is part of the Hours of Service regulations for property-carrying CMVs.
+The 14-hour rule is part of the HOS requirements for property-carrying commercial motor vehicles (CMV).
 It refers to the maximum amount of time a driver can be on duty.
 In most cases, CMV drivers must complete all driving-related work within 14 hours of their first on duty or driving segment.
-During this period of time, they may only drive up to 11 hours, and they must take a 30-minute break after driving for 8 hours.
-Before and after each 14-hour period, drivers must be off duty for a minimum of 10 consecutive hours.
+During this period of time, they may only drive up to 11 hours, and they must take a 30-minute break after driving for 8 engine hours.
+Before and after each 14-hour period, drivers must be off duty for a minimum of 10 consecutive engine hours.

 Who must comply with the ELD mandate?